Roles & Responsibilities

-In turn, the Council of Governors, elected within the Business Units, led by a President, evaluate and determine the Board’s performance and provide feedback to all the members at its Annual General Meeting.
+In turn, the Council of Governors, elected within the Central, Northern and Southern Business Units, led by a President, evaluates and determines the Board’s performance and provides feedback to all the members at its Annual General Meeting.

 The Board, as the highest decision-making body of CANSA, is responsible for the strategic direction of the company and appoints the Chief Executive Officer and Executive Directors to maintain the day-to-day management.